allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 The first time deploying someting in real life is usually a bit rocky, so I appreciate all of you bearing with me.
 You can always let me know if you think the software has graded you unfairly (even the best functioning bots make mistakes sometimes).

-NOte that autograde will run when I update the assignment for next week, and I might make multiple passes.
-This will lead to a build fail because there will be new grading parameters I haven't outlined yet i.e. please ignore this build fail.
+Note that autograde will run when I update the assignment for next week, and I might make multiple passes.
+This will lead to a build fail because there will be new grading parameters I haven't outlined yet i.e. please ignore any build fails from commits I make.
 If Github notifcations are stressing you out, you are welcome to [silence them](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).

 ## Week 1 Steps